 - Vincent Demabrien collapses in a shivering fit during a seance with the ghost of Grendille Moran in The Mirador.
 Even when he isn't deliberately engaging with the dead, their presence makes him tired and nervous.

 - Aphrodite from The House of Night.
 She becomes a Cassandra Truth when she falls from Neferet's good graces.

 - The title character in Helen Cresswell's Ordinary Jack was pretending to be a prophet as an attention-getting gambit due to feeling unappreciated by his far less ordinary family.
 His Uncle Parker, who came up with the scheme, instructed him to swoon after every "vision" he managed to pull off.

 - In Rachel Griffin, Nastasia sees visions of certain people when she touches them.
 When she shakes hands with someone she's been warned (by a girl named Cassandra, no less) not to touch, she passes out.

 - This occurs in "The Message," the fourth book in the Ani Morphs series.
 Both Cassie and Tobias receive psychic messages from a distance; when they do, they pass out simultaneously.
 It turns out that these messages are the thought-speak of Ax, who's trapped in the Andalite's crashed Dome Ship.

 - Phoebe from Charmed never has a premonition without the standard gasping, shuddering, staggering, but when she has a particularly scary one (e.g. Herself being burned at the stake in Morality Bites) it's usually accompanied by her falling over, crying, screaming, and generally freaking out other people.

 - Smallville had a blind seer who looked into Lex Luthor's future, and she died.
 The audience got to watch her vision, and it wasn't pretty.

-- Cordelia gets this in Angel.
+- Cordelia gets this.

 - Well, she's really more of a "Crippling Migraine Seer."